 You cannot delete a pinned cluster.
 In order to delete a pinned cluster, it must first be unpinned by an administrator.

-To delete a cluster, click the icon in the cluster actions on the Clusters page.
+To delete a cluster, click the icon in the cluster actions on the Job Clusters or All-Purpose Clusters tab.

 You can also invoke the Permanent delete API endpoint to programmatically delete a cluster.